These Almond Miso Oatmeal Cookies come out crunchy on the outside and chewy on the inside, with salty and nutty flavor addition from white miso paste.

 Miso and cookies are probably two things you would have never thought to put together.
-It might sound like a weird combination, but these Almond Miso Oatmeal Cookies can be a proof that they can go well together.
+It might sound like a weird combination, but these Almond Miso Oatmeal Cookies can be proof that they can go well together.
 These cookies come out crunchy on the outside and chewy on the inside, with salty and nutty flavor addition from white miso paste.
-These cookies definitely tastes like a cross between miso soup and salted caramel in a good way since I use some light brown sugar to give the caramel flavor.
+These cookies definitely taste like a cross between miso soup and salted caramel in a good way since I use some light brown sugar to give the caramel flavor.

 What is Miso?

-Many of you should have probably tried miso soup at least one if you have visited Japanese restaurants.
+Many of you should have probably tried miso soup at least once if you have visited Japanese restaurants.
 The Japanese people consider miso soup as a staple in their lifestyle.
 Miso paste gives miso soup most of its flavor.
-Therefor, if you have tried miso soup before, I guess you can figure out how miso paste tastes like.
+Therefore, if you have tried miso soup before, I guess you can figure out how miso paste tastes like.
 Typically, miso tastes extremely salty, but it also has a great umami flavor.
 It does not sound particularly delicious as miso is actually not meant to be eaten plain.

 Tips for Making Almond Miso Oatmeal Cookies

 There are many types of miso, depending on how long the fermentation process, the type of grain, and the proportions of the ingredients, the flavor can be sweet or salty, mild or pungent.
 Start just by looking at the color of the miso, which is a good indicator of how strong it will be.

 White miso (shiro, in Japanese) is mild and slightly sweet.
 In general, white miso has less salt and more koji (mold).
 Meanwhile, red miso has a deeper flavor.
 It contains more salt, which allows for longer fermentation times which results in the development of a complex, umami-rich flavor with a bit of funk.